iQDzZ/EtPwtC/README.md

 // in case you get the "unknown reboot target recovery" message, depending on the version of the fastboot cli//

-> do the 'barbara streisand' or the 'steve spielberg'
+> do the 'barbara streisand' or the 'steven spielberg'

 > fastboot boot recovery.img